India Lab will not be offered in Spring 2022, but will instead be taking place in Spring 2023.

-India Lab provides students with an incredible opportunity to learn about India's economy by working closely with Indian companies to solve their most pressing business challenges.
+For the past 12 years, India Lab has provided students with an incredible opportunity to learn about India's economy by working closely with Indian companies to solve their most pressing business challenges.
 Students partner with companies from a wide variety of industries, including:

 India Lab combines traditional classroom learning with intensive real-world experience, providing students with a singular opportunity to hone their business skills in an international setting.
 Through a four-month project, students work with host companies to help fix their most pressing business problems.
-Each India Lab team is composed of four MIT students, typically MIT Sloan MBAs, who have a wide range of backgrounds and expertise.
-Team projects kick off in early February and culminate in an intensive, two-week on-site work period at the host companies' offices during the second half of March.
-Following a five-week remote work period focused on research, data, and analysis, teams formally present their conclusions to host companies’ senior management in early May, including written reports, recommendations and data detailing their analyses.
-Host company executives may choose to travel to MIT Sloan in May for an in-person presentation and consultation.
+Each India Lab team is typically composed of four MIT Sloan MBA, MBAn, MFin, and MSMS students who have a wide range of backgrounds and expertise.

 India Lab teams have developed internationalization strategies, new market entry analyses, domestic and foreign capital-raising strategies, sales and marketing strategies, organizational structure plans, commercialization recommendations, and competitive landscape assessments.

 Students interested in India Lab can start bidding for the course in early December, 2020.
 Those accepted into the course can learn about and bid on projects in February.

 Project bidding and team formation.
 Project scoping, hypothesis development, research, and completion of interim research report.